Welcome to the assembly guide. Take your time and mind the gap. (More pictures will be posted soon)

 The snugness of the dowel pins is important.
 They should be reasonably snug but not so tight that a light hammer strike won't seat them.

-Slide all three parts onto 2020 extrusion.
+Slide upper handguard onto 2020 extrusion.

 5